getodk/docs/docs/central-upgrade.rst

 There are no required special steps related to this upgrade.
 However, there are some optional changes that you may want to know about or opt into.

-1. Configuration no longer requires rebuilding
+1. Changes to .env no longer require rebuilding
 **********************************************

-If you make changes to your `.env` file to configure Central as described in the :doc:`setup instructions <central-install-digital-ocean>`, you no longer have to rebuild Central for the changes to take effect.
+If you make changes to your `.env` file to configure Central as described in the :doc:`setup and configuration instructions <central-install-digital-ocean>`, you no longer have to rebuild Central for the changes to take effect.
 Instead, a stop and restart is now enough:

 .. code-block:: bash